Teen-CS-Network/.github/PRIVACY_POLICY.md

 ## Contact Information

-If you have any questions about this Privacy Policy or our privacy practices, please contact any of the **staff members** via the [Discord server](https://discord.com/invite/k8JXVddjzt).
+If you have any questions about this Privacy Policy or our privacy practices, please contact any of the **staff members** via the [Discord server](https://discord.gg/rXuh7MxcX2).

 ---

-We are committed to protecting your privacy as part of the **Teenage Programmers** community.
+We are committed to protecting your privacy as part of the **Teen CS Network** community.